sahib/rmlint/docs/rmlint.1.rst

     the same modification time (mtime) within a certain window of *T* seconds.
     If *T* is 0, both files need to have the same mtime.
 For *T=1* they may differ one second and so on.
-If the window size is negative, the mtime of duplicates will not be considered.
+If the window size is negative, the mtime of duplicates will not be considered. *T* may be a floating point number.

     However, with three (or more) files, the mtime difference between two duplicates can be bigger than the mtime window *T*, i.e. several files may